Module2-project-ironhack-MyTONE/MyTONE/README.md

 You can register and "upload" your instruments.
 Explain their details, characteristics, modifications and add some photos.

-In parallel, you can interact with other users by commenting and sending "like" to the other instruments, generating a network full of reviews, photos and characteristics of guitars and basses.
+In a near future, you will can interact with other users by sending "like" to the other instrumentsand chat to generate a network full of reviews, photos and characteristics of guitars and basses.

 ---